guillaumecherel/monapmc/README.md

 This scatter plot shows that the L2 errors made by both algorithms are comparable.
 We can thus focus on comparing them on their run time.

+Fig L2 Ratio Effects LHS

+:

+Fig Time Ratio Effects LHS

+:

-Stat Time Ratio vs K V
+Stats Time Ratio LHS K V

 :   Let's define the subset of time ratios in `Stats Comp LHS` whose
     corresponding run was parameterized with a parallelism